Kenneth McIntyre: Career

-McIntyre's interest in mathematics led him to develop a mathematical system for managing the playoff in what was then known as the Victorian Football League (VFL).
-The algorithm developed by McIntyre determined which teams would compete in the grand final.
-Known as the McIntyre system, it was first implemented in the 1931 VFL season and a version of this system was used by the AFL until 2000.
-The McIntyre final eight system was used by the Australian National Rugby League until 2011, after which it was scrapped by the Independent Commission and replaced with the current AFL finals system from the 2012 NRL season onwards.
+McIntyre's interest in mathematics led him to develop a mathematical system for managing the finals in what was then known as the Victorian Football League (VFL).
+The four-team algorithm developed by McIntyre determined which teams would compete in the grand final.
+Known primarily and globally as the Page playoff system, although also locally as the Page-McIntyre system, it was first implemented in the 1931 VFL season and remains widely used in sports.
+McIntyre later developed further finals systems, all of which universally bear his name as the McIntyre system: The McIntyre Final Five system, which was first used in 1972, also remains in wide use across Australia for five-teams finals tournaments; the McIntyre Final Six system was first used in 1991; and the McIntyre Final Eight system was first used in 1994, and by the National Rugby League as recently as 2011.